Radarman 3rd Class. Sailor. Family Man. Knighted Santa. GranVida Resident.

 In 1967, a friend of Richard’s in Pasadena, California owned a boutique shop called Meadow Creek.
 When Santa Claus got sick, Richard was conned into being his Santa with a fake beard.
 So, for the next 13 years, he worked weekends during the holidays to bring joy into hundreds of kids’ lives.

-“This evolved to being Santa for the whole city of Pasadena on weekends.
+“This evolved to being Santa on weekends across from Macy’s in Pasadena.
 The money I earned as Santa over the years paid for all of my family’s trips to national parks and other vacations.”

-Richard and JoAnne loved sailing, and especially the Ensenada Race, the world’s largest international race, running from Newport, California to Ensenada, Mexico.
-They sailed this race 14 times—and earned a first, a third and two fourth place finishes.
-They were also employed by the U.S. Olympic Committee where they worked with sailing teams from around the world during the 1984 Olympic Games.
+Richard loved sailing, and especially the Ensenada Race, the world’s largest international race, running from Newport, California to Ensenada, Mexico.
+He sailed this race 14 times on his Catalina 30 sailboat, the Captain Bligh—and earned a first, a third and two fourth place finishes.
+He and his wife also volunteered at the 1984 U.S. Olympic Games where they worked with sailing teams from around the world.

 “In 1985, I made Commodore for the first time at the Cabrillo Beach Yacht Club (CBYC).
 Today, I still proudly wear that patch on my blue blazer.”